martisak/RepData_PeerAssessment1/PA1_template.md

 # Read file
 dataset <- read.csv("activity.csv")
 ```

-5-min intervals are encoded as hour and minute, so to plot this nicely we need to change this.
+Five minute intervals are encoded as hour and minute, so to plot this nicely we need to change this and create a column with a nicer format.
 Make sure all elements have four characters.
-Prepend with 0s if necessary.
-For example 0015 is just printed as 00.
-Do this three times, for strings of length 1,2 and 3.
-There are no 0 length strings, and strings of length 4 are already in the correct format.
+Prepend with '0's if necessary.
+For example 00:15 is just printed as `15`.

+Do this three times, for strings of length 1, 2 and 3.
+There are no 0-length strings, and strings of length 4 are already in the correct format.

+Then use `as.POSIXct` to create a new column.
+This column will contain the date as well, but it's the same date.
+Remove the temporary column.

 ```r